Request your Consultation

 A: No, most retirement accounts are not considered part of a person’s estate.
 If you have a pension, savings bonds, IRAs, a 401(k), or other similar accounts, they should remain separate from your estate and avoid probate court.
 Many of these accounts require you to name a beneficiary, which means that the beneficiaries that you outline in your will or estate documents do not apply.

 Our attorneys at Ken R. Ashworth & Associates have been practicing estate law in the Las Vegas area for many years.
 We have a thorough understanding of the state and federal laws and regulations that may affect your assets when you pass.
 With our help, you can create an estate plan that uses the laws to your advantage and benefits your loved ones when you pass.
 You can feel secure knowing that your hard-earned assets have been properly protected and will go to your beneficiaries quickly and efficiently.

 No matter what your situation may be, our team is here to help you create an estate plan that is right for you.
-For more information about our services, or to begin the estate planning process, please contact Ken R. Ashworth & Associates online today.
+Talk to an estate planning attorney Las Vegas, Nevada for more information about our services.
+To begin the estate planning process, please contact Ken R. Ashworth & Associates online today.